Developing Speech Patterns Befitting of OfficeDownload Study

 When there are many words, transgression is unavoidable, but he who restrains his lips is wise.

 E. EDIFYING SPEECH STEMS ONLY FROM HUMILITY

-Last, and profoundly important, it is only from the cognizant, sobering acknowledgement of Christ’s atonement for your sins—and your utter realization that you cannot save yourself—that you can possibly possess a basis for a truly humble heart.
-All other bases for humility are to some extent self-conjured hypocrisy.
-Make no mistake; herein is the theology behind genuine humility: it is only from our utter realization of personal brokenness and indebtedness to the cross of Christ that we could possibly possess the motives which in turn manifest humility and ensuing speech patterns that are genuinely edifying to other human beings!
+Last, and profoundly important, only from the cognizant, sobering acknowledgment of Christ’s atonement for your sins and your utter realization that you cannot save yourself can you possibly possess a basis for a truly humble heart.
+Every other basis for humility is to some extent self-conjured hypocrisy.
+Make no mistake; herein is the theology behind genuine humility: only from our utter realization of personal brokenness and indebtedness to the cross of Christ can we possibly possess the motives which in turn manifest humility and ensuing speech patterns that are genuinely edifying to other human beings!